 However, supporting new teachers requires something more intangible too.
-Teachers' effectiveness increases at a much higher rate in schools in which there is a strong professional environment: where rules around behaviour are consistently enforced and there is a commitment to pupil achievement; where teachers are given time and resources for professional development; where there is a culture of trust, respect teachers, but so does school culture and openness; where there are opportunities for peer collaboration; and where teacher evaluation is focused on improving teaching quality.
+Teachers' effectiveness increases at a much higher rate in schools in which there is a strong professional environment: where rules around behaviour are consistently enforced and there is a commitment to pupil achievement; where teachers are given time and resources for professional development; where there is a culture of trust, respect and openness; where there are opportunities for peer collaboration; and where teacher evaluation is focused on improving teaching quality.
 Of course, it's not about just creating an environment where existing practices are praised, shared and embedded; ensuring there is sufficient challenge is important too.
 Researchers in the US found that

-Director of education and research. the Chartered College of Teaching Mentoring and CPD matter for new
+Director of education and research. the Chartered College of Teaching